 The Rob Roy Way

 The Rob Roy Way is a long distance footpath from Drymen through the Trossachs to Pitlochry.
 Named for the 17th Century Scottish Robin Hood, it is approximately 80 miles, mostly on forest trails and old railway lines.
 In 2017 Mike Emmet and his fellow Scottish wanderers (Brian, Dave, Margaret, and John) chose to cover the Rob Roy Way in six days of walking.
-Mike and friends choose to do the route using B&B accommodation, but hostel accommodation is available in the following locations.
+Mike and his friends choose to do the route using B&B accommodation, but hostel accommodation is available in the following locations.

 Day 1 Rob Roy Way Drymen to Aberfoyle.